Looking up what to do for a great day out in the West Midlands?

 7. Explore the lavish Witley Court

 One of the best days out in the West Midlands is no doubt Witley Court, featuring dramatic ruins and surrounding woodlands.
 The grand pillars and roomy corridors are enough to convince you that before a disastrous fire in 1937, Witley Court was once a decadent country house that hosted parties, balls and noble gatherings in the late 1800s.
 It’s not difficult to imagine secret rendezvous in the gardens either – the intricate layout, ornate terraces and pavilions are perfect for romance!

 I find the Perseus and Andromeda fountain stunning; unfortunately, I missed the ‘firing’ that happens every day between April and October.

 Make sure to pick up an audio guide to find out what life was like back in the day.
 Apart from the small rooms and passageways, you’ll also want to take a woodland walk.
 Stroll along the lake and seek out the rustic Victorian boathouse too.

 Great day out in the West Midlands for adults interesting in history.

 Cadbury World is easily accessible, just a short drive from central Birmingham.
 The famous chocolate brand has opened up their factories for an all-chocolate themed kind of day – from exhibits detailing the origins of the cocoa bean to chocolate crafting workshops.
 You get to see Cadbury chocolate in all its various packaging throughout the decades, the way it was made and freely sample those on display.

-For those with children, this is a great family outing for a day out in the West Midlands.
+For those with children, this is a great family outing for a day out in the West Midlands, especially over Christmas.
 There’s also a playground park if the kids are feeling antsy inside or hyped up on all that sugar.